 I studied Philosophy and Mathematics at the University of Amsterdam, receiving a Master’s degree in Logic in 2005 (cum laude).
 In 2015, I was awarded a postgraduate diploma in Library and Information Science by the University of Antwerp (summa cum laude).
 Before joining the National Library in 2014, I worked as a software developer at a number of internet agencies and as a freelance technical consultant for various clients in the cultural sector, including museums, an art gallery and an academic library.
-In my current role at the KB Lab I focus on researching and developing tools and techniques for enriching the KB digital collections.
+In my role at the KB Lab I focused on researching and developing tools and techniques for enriching the KB digital collections.